Inner-Imaging Networks: Put Lenses into Convolutional Structure: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} convolutional neural networks (CNNs) have exhibited significant effectiveness in modeling image data~\cite{szegedy2015going,simonyan2015very,wei2017cross,wu2017fuiqa,wu2018face,li2018tooth,hu2019automatic}, their structures have also been constantly explored~\cite{gu2018recent,he2015spatial,he2016deep,zhang2018feature,wang2017building,wang2019enhancing}.
-Meanwhile, CNNs show the bulky size and serious redundancy~\cite{zhang2017polynet,larsson2017fractalnet:}.
+\IEEEPARstart{D}{eep} convolutional neural networks (CNNs) have exhibited significant effectiveness in modeling image data~\cite{szegedy2015going,wei2017cross,wu2017fuiqa,wu2018face,li2018tooth,hu2019automatic}; their structures have also been explored continuously~\cite{gu2018recent,he2016deep,zhang2018feature,wang2017building,wang2019enhancing}.
+Meanwhile, CNNs show the bulky size and severe redundancy~\cite{zhang2017polynet,larsson2017fractalnet:}.
 Besides pruning a complete structure~\cite{yu2018nisp:,zhu2017feature,zeng2018accelerating}, lots of methods aim to improve the efficiency of CNNs~\cite{sandler2018mobilenetv2,ma2018shufflenet}.
-Generally, the efficiency heavily depend on the interior components of CNNs which should meet the following requirements: diversity, complementarity and completeness.
+Generally, the efficiency heavily depends on the interior components of CNNs, which should meet the following requirements: diversity, complementarity, and completeness.
 As the basic elements of CNNs, convolutional filters are often modeled to implement channel-wise attention~\cite{hu2018squeeze-and-excitation}, which only focuses on improving the diversity of feature maps, and lacks explicit modeling of complementarity and completeness of convolution channels.

-There are some methods have modeled and explored the grouping relationship between convolution channels~\cite{chollet2017xception,zhang2018shufflenet,huang2018condensenet}.
-Their excellent performances indicate that implicit group relations exist between convolutional feature maps.
-However, the grouping relations are ignored in the ordinary channel-wise attention methods.
-Since their plain fully connected (FC) encoder cannot represent the detailed grouping and interaction of channel relationships.
+Some methods have designed to model the grouping relationship between convolution channels~\cite{chollet2017xception,zhang2018shufflenet,huang2018condensenet}.
+Where, Xception~\cite{chollet2017xception} encodes the channels modeled by grouping, enhancing the interaction of features between groups, Shufflenet~\cite{zhang2018shufflenet} explicitly proposed the interaction and fusion of channels between different groups, and ConDenseNet~\cite{huang2018condensenet} further verified the excellent performance of convolutional channel-group modeling on the structure of DenseNet~\cite{huang2017densely}.
+Their outstanding performances indicate that implicit group relations exist between convolutional feature maps.
+However, the previous works failed to feedback on the modeling of the convolution channel-group relations to the optimization process of the feature maps.
+On the other hand, the grouping relations are ignored in the ordinary channel-wise attention methods.
+Since their plain Fully-connected (FC) encoder cannot represent the grouping and interaction of channel relationships.
 In other words, these methods have not explicitly modeled the coordination and complementarity between channels.